pytest-dev/pytest/doc/en/builtin.rst

 To mark a fixture function:

-.. autofunction:: _pytest.python.fixture
+.. autofunction:: _pytest.fixtures.fixture

 Tutorial at :ref:`fixtures`.

 The ``request`` object that can be used from fixture functions.

-.. autoclass:: _pytest.python.FixtureRequest()
+.. autoclass:: _pytest.fixtures.FixtureRequest()
     :members: